trevorxarcieri/pixel-poll/README.md

 ## Flashing MicroPython Software

-To flash software to a board, use the following commands:
+To flash software to a board, connect the board to your computer via USB and use the following commands:

 ```bash
 mpremote connect auto